Dev-Mind

 /api/rooms/{room_id} (DELETE) delete a room and all its windows and its heaters

-/api/rooms/{room_id}/switchWindow switch the room windows (OPEN to CLOSED or inverse)
+/api/rooms/{room_id}/closeWindows switch the room windows to CLOSED (status = 0)

 RestTemplate